rust-lang/book/src/ch03-04-data-types-in-rust.md

 }
 ```

-If we use `cargo run` on a project named `arrays` containing this code:
+Running this code with `cargo run` produces:

 ```bash
 $ cargo run